ryanblahnik/Super-list-0.1.0/README.md

 We want a simple interface with clear text that's easy to work with.
 When an item's entered, it's appended to the current list.
 When we go to the store, the list is sorted by the items' location data.
-Double-tapping an item marks it off on the list as we go.
-When we're done, the list is stored for reference and we return to the entry mode.
+Double-tapping an item should mark it off on the list as we go.
+When we're done, the list should be stored for reference and we return to the entry mode.